 Which Of The Following Is An Example Of Human Capital

-Oct 30, 2025 · 8 min read
+8 min read

 What is Human Capital?

 Human capital refers to the economic value of a worker's experience and skills.
 It includes assets like education, training, intelligence, skills, health, and other things employers value such as loyalty and punctuality.
-It is called "capital" because it is not used up but rather appreciates as it is used in production.
+And it is called "capital" because it is not used up but rather appreciates as it is used in production.
 Human capital is thus a factor of production.

 Examples of Human Capital